 New account is immediately funded with $100,000 of virtual money, and customers can start practice trading right away.
 This virtual trading feature

 is a great learning and testing tool for trying and developing trading strategies without risking hard-earned money as well as for mastering

-Accounts offered at OptionsHouse include Individual, Joint With Right Of Survivorship, Traditional IRA and Roth IRA.
+Accounts offered at OptionsHouse include Individual, Corporate, Roth IRA, SEP IRA, Traditional IRA, and Joint.

 OptionsHouse Mutual Funds Review

 OptionsHouse does not offer any no-transaction-fee funds, nor does it advertise any selection of no-load funds.
 All U.S. mutual funds are available through the broker;

 so any fund that specifies in its prospectus that it's no-load will be.
 Unfortunately, OptionsHouse does not have a mutual fund screener.
 There are also no educational materials on the OH website that cover mutual funds.
 There is a profile page on any